-Although both movements are of the same diameter of 31 mm (13.75 lignes,) the new Luminor is offered in a significantly smaller case of 44 mm, which makes it more of a wearable accessory, rather than a collector’s item.
-The case, however, seems to be a bit thicker due to the P.9000’s impressive thickness of almost eight millimeters top to bottom.
+Although both movements are of the same diameter of 31 mm (13.75 lines,) the new Luminor has a significantly smaller case of 44 mm, which makes it more of a wearable accessory, rather than a collector’s item.
+The case, however, is a bit thicker due to the cal.
+P.9000’s impressive thickness of almost eight millimeters top to bottom.
 However, for such a deliberately oversized timekeeper some extra thickness doesn’t seem to be a problem: the PAM 386 is supposed to be massive.

 If you compare the two models, you will notice that both sport almost the same styling.
 However, the Panerai Luminor Composite PAM 386 comes in a signature Luminor case with the patented winding crown guard and sports a small date window at 3 o’clock, where the PAM 339 had the famous “Otto Giorni Brevettato” (“Eight Days Power Reserve”) logo.

 The rest, including the case and the trademark sandwich-type dial, are identical.

 Panerai Luminor Composite 3 Days PAM 386 specification

 Price: €7500 (MSRP)